dart-lang/language/working/0546-patterns/patterns-feature-specification.md

     1. Match the case's pattern against `v`.
 If the match fails then continue to the next case (or default clause if there are no other cases).

     2. If there is a guard clause, evaluate it.
-If it does not evaluate to a Boolean, throw a runtime exception.
+If it does not evaluate to a Boolean, throw a runtime error.
 If it evaluates to `false`, continue to the next case (or default clause).

     3. Evaluate the expression after the case and yield that as the result of the entire switch expression.